Aikiro42/chrome-based-swf-player/README.md

+> Why are you guys still forking this?
+I don't think this works anymore
+> (except maybe for old browser builds) as all browsers dropped flash support.
+>
+> This thing was made with the browser's built-in flash player in mind,
+> so now that flash is dead this won't work in today's browsers.
+>
+> I'll try and look for the legacy flash executables for you guys and I'll post the link here, if it's allowed.

 # Chrome-based SWF Player
 An HTML file utilizing chrome's adobe flash player in order to bring back the easy opening of flash files.